Moshe Novomeysky: 1948 Arab-Israeli War

 Building a good relationship with the local Arab population was important to Novomeysky.
 He mastered the Arabic language and was known to locals as "the doctor."
 Novomeysky had also maintained ties with King Abdullah I of Jordan, whose Emirate, now a country, lay just across the Jordan River from the northern shore concession.

 Due to Novomeysky's reputation, the kibbutzim were spared from the anti-Jewish riots of 1936-39.
 Many of its Arab labourers hailed from nearby Jericho.

 From 18 April 1948, the British ceased escorting convoys from Jerusalem to the northern shore facilities.
 As the prospect of war between the Arabs and the Zionists increased at the close of the British Mandate, Novomeysky tried to foster peace with Abdullah, attempting to strike a deal that would spare the potash works due to their value to both sides as well as the British.
 Having twice flown to Amman for negotiations, on 13 May 1948 an agreement was reached with the Transjordanian delegation whereby a neutral zone would be created to protect the facilities.
 He travelled to Tel Aviv on 14 May in order to share these results with David Ben-Gurion, the Zionist leader and soon Prime Minister of Israel.

 Ben-Gurion couldn't immediately meet him due to preparations for Israel's Declaration of Independence, and when Moshe Novomeysky was injured in an automobile accident, he was unable to attend to finalising the understandings.
 On 17 May, representatives of the Palestine Potash Company and the Haganah signed an agreement putting both northern and southern facilities under Transjordanian custody, in contradiction to the previous agreements.
 The Haganah command rejected the new agreement as well, but due to his hospitalisation, Novomeysky was unable to use his Transjordanian contacts to remedy the situation.

 As other Jewish settlements in Arab-controlled areas were subject to massacres, the residents of Kalia grew apprehensive.
 After the Naharayim power plant, which straddles the Jordan River, had its Jewish employees taken prisoner by the Jordanians, the mistrust grew.
-Ben-Gurion ultimately ordered Kalia and Beit HaAravah evacuated, and on May 19 and May 20, 1948, hundreds of workers, kibbutz members, and the Palmach security contingent fled on a "fleet" of 17 small boats to the Mount Sodom complex, having sabotaged the factory's equipment to prevent the now enemy from using them.
-Abdullah's Arab Legion entered the site, which had already been vandalised by locals, on May 22, and completely destroyed both the Potash facilities and the kibbutzim.
+Ben-Gurion ultimately ordered Kalia and Beit HaAravah evacuated, and on 19 and 20 May 1948 hundreds of workers, kibbutz members, and the Palmach security contingent fled on a "fleet" of 17 small boats to the Mount Sodom complex, having sabotaged the factory's equipment to prevent the now enemy from using them.
+Abdullah's Arab Legion entered the site, which had already been vandalised by locals, on 22 May, and completely destroyed both the potash facilities and the kibbutzim.